pmean/build-website/text/01/oddsratio.md

 > Suppose you invested money in a stock.
 On the first day, the value of
 > the stock **decreased by 20%**.
 On the second day it **increased by
 > 20%**.
-You would think that you have broken even, but that\'s not
+You would think that you have broken even, but that's not
 > true.
 >
 > Take the value of the stock and multiply by 0.8 to get the price after
 > the first day.
 Then multiply by 1.2 to get the price after the second
 > day.
-The successive multiplications do not cancel out because 0.8 \*
+The successive multiplications do not cancel out because 0.8 *
 > 1.2 = 0.96.
 A 20% decrease followed by a 20% increase leaves you
 > slightly worse off.
 >